devsystemslab/sc2heoca/docs/examples.md

 conda activate sc2heoca
 ```

-3. Download the sc2heoca models.
+3. Download the sc2heoca models (updated models can be found in the model description section).

 ```
 mkdir -p sc2heoca
 ```

-5. Download and unpack the example data:
+4. Download and unpack the example data (e.g. example counts of lung COPD data, GSE186017):

 ```
 tar xvzf sc2heoca_example_data.tgz
 rm sc2heoca_example_data.tgz
 ```

 ###  Data

 To run a full sc2heoca analysis you will need:

-* reference model files.
+* reference model files (updated models can be found in the model description section)
-* single-cell RNA-seq expression row counts.
+* single-cell RNA-seq expression row counts (e.g. example counts of lung COPD data, GSE186017)

-These files are present in the example data for fibroblasts and for primary heart tissue:
+This file structure should be present in the example data:

 ```
 $ tree sc2heoca_example_data/